egilltor17/VLN2-Castle-Apartments/README.md

    2. The user can view his favourite properties on his private profile page.
    3. An AJAX request is used to update the favourite status and count when a user favourites/unfavourites a property.
 6. Filters
    1. The website has multiple filters: some are a dropdown, some are checkboxes and the user can also search by text.
+The additional filters are:
+      1. Country
+      2. Municipality
+      3. City
+      4. Size
+      5. Bedroom count
+      6. Bathroom count
+      7. Construction year
+      8. Type
+      9. Order by date added (New)
+      10. Attributes
    2. Searching for properties is done with an AJAX request.
    3. AJAX filter updates for country/municipality/city/postal code are conditional.
 7. Accessibility